Beers15/reading-notes/Readings_State-and-Props.md

   4. What are some examples of things that we could store in state?
       Use state to store anything that will cause the component to re-render based of actions a user of the app takes.
 All data that needs to be handled inside a component itself, should be state.
 This could be form data, a counter, etc.

 ## Things I want to know more about
 ---------------
 * When to use various lifecycle methods via examples.
 * What is meant in the article below about setting up subscriptions in componentDidMount.
-*

 ###### Works Cited
 <sup>1</sup> Blankenship, Joshua _React: Component Lifecycle Events_, Medium Jul 8 2021, https://medium.com/@joshuablankenshipnola/react-component-lifecycle-events-cb77e670a093

 <sup>2</sup> Web Dev Simplified.
 “React State Vs Props.”
-YouTube, uploaded by Big Think, Aug 27 2019, https://www.youtube.com/watch?v=IYvD9oBCuJI.
+YouTube, Aug 27 2019, https://www.youtube.com/watch?v=IYvD9oBCuJI.